JHU-MedImage-Reg/LUMIR25_L2R25/Baseline_Methods/VFA/README.md

-## Image synthesis using SynthSR + Vector Field Attention
+## Image synthesis using SynthSR + Image registration using Vector Field Attention

 Please refer to [MIR package](https://github.com/junyuchen245/MIR) for the model implementation scripts.